Master of Education Degree in Dyslexia Therapy

 - The DuBard School Professional Development program has been accredited by the International Multisensory Structured Language Education Council (IMSLEC) since 1998 and was one of the first four nationally accredited programs for multisensory structured language education (MSLE).
-Therefore, the master’s degree program will be accredited by IMSLEC (www.imslec.org).
+Therefore, the master’s degree program is accredited by IMSLEC (www.imslec.org).

 - The DuBard School Professional Development program and the Master's degree program are also accredited by the International Dyslexia Association’s Knowledge and Practice Standards for Teachers of Reading (www.interdys.org).

-- The degree program will be delivered in a hybrid format including on-campus instruction during part of two summers, online courses, three weekends (Friday evening and Saturday) in the fall and spring, and a supervised practicum experience.
+- The degree program is delivered in a hybrid format including on-campus instruction during part of two summers, online courses, three weekends (Friday evening and Saturday) in the fall and spring, and a supervised practicum experience.

 - The practicum may be completed on the Southern Miss campus and at other sites such as the graduate student’s work site.
 Supervision will be live and/or by virtual technology.

-- All instructors are highly qualified and hold either a Ph.D., CALT, QI (Certified Academic Language Therapist, Qualified Instructor), or combinations of these credentials, thus are experts in dyslexia.
-In addition, they hold credentials in literacy, communication disorders, learning disabilities, elementary education, special education, school administration and related disorders.
+- All instructors are highly qualified and hold a Ph.D., Ed.D., CALT, QI (Certified Academic Language Therapist, Qualified Instructor), or combinations of these credentials, therefore are experts in dyslexia.
+In addition, they hold credentials in literacy, communication disorders, learning disabilities, related disorders, elementary education, special education and school administration.

 - Graduates will be eligible for the MDE Educator Licensure endorsement #203 for dyslexia therapy.